Does Kratom Interact With St. John’s Wort?

 Is it Safe to Take Kratom With St. John’s Wort?

-Kratom and St. John’s should be fairly safe to take together.
+Taking kratom and St. John’s Wort occasionally together shouldn’t cause any major side effects.
 However, it’s always best to check with your doctor before starting or combining medications of any kind, even natural ones.

-Nevertheless — if you’re trying out this combination for the first time — make sure to start with a lower dose of kratom.
-There is still much to learn about kratom, and drug interactions are complex.
+Nevertheless — if you’re trying out this combination for the first time — make sure to start with a lower dose of kratom and space your dose for at least 2 hours after the last St. John’s intake.

 Suggested Reading: Exhaustive List of Kratom Drug Interactions